 - Watch a Highland Games in Scotland.

 - Spend a week exploring the Isle of Anglesey.
-We watched the best sunset in Wales at Newborough Beach.
+Here’s our list of 10 things we enjoyed on Anglesey, including the best sunset in Wales at Newborough Beach.

 - Attend the Edinburgh Fringe Festival.